-DEPTH-OF-FIELD GUIDE
+DEPTH-OF-FIELD PREVIEW BUTTON AND GUIDE

 Depth of field is the range between the nearest and farthest distances which are in focus at a given lens aperture.

-If you want to know how great the depth of field is at a certain aperture, focus on a subject and look at the depth-of-field guide on the lens.
-In the photograph below, the distance scale is set at 3 meters . . . the lens is focused on a subject 3 meters away.
+If you want to know how great the depth of field is at a certain aperture, focus on a subject and see through the viewfinder while depressing the depth-of-field preview button .
+Or, after focusing. look at the depth-of-field guide on the lens.
+In the photograph below, the distance scale is set at 5 meters . . . the lens is focused on a subject 5 meters away.
 The calibrations on each side of the distance index correspond to the diaphragm setting and indicate the range of in-focus distance for different lens apertures.

-For example, if a lens opening of f/8 is to be used, the range on the distance scale ring covered within the figure 8 on the depth-of-field guide indicates the area in focus at that lens opening.
-You will note from the depth-of-field guide in the photograph that the range from approximately 2.3 to 4.5 m is in focus.
+For example, if a lens opening of f/4 is to be used, the range on the distance scale ring covered within the figure 4 on the depth-offield guide indicates the area in focus at that lens opening.
+You will note from the depth-of-field guide in the photograph that the range from approximately 4.5 to 6.5 m is in focus.
 Note that as the lens apertures change, the effective depth of field also changes.
 For the depths of field at different apertures and distances, refer to the next page.

-DEPTH-OF-FIELD TABLE: SMC PENTAX-A 50mm f/2 LENS
+DEPTH-OF-FIELD TABLE: SMC PENTAX 50mm LENS